garygause/portfolio-data-science/data-science-project-template/README.md

 12. Productionize
 13. Review

-## Understand the Business
+## Understanding the Business

 It is important to understand the domain the business operates in.
-Answering these questions can help lay the groundwork for a successful engagement.
+Answering these questions can help lay the groundwork for a successful engagement and provide insight into the data.

 - What industry does the business operate in?
 - How does the business make money?